-Native to Lake Managua and Lake Nicaragua in Central America, the Red Devil Cichlid, scientific name Amphilophus labiatus, is a large fish that reaches 15 inches (over 38 cm) when it is full-grown.
-The red devil moniker is shared with another related fish, Amphilophus citrinellus, though today we are discussing Amphilophus labiatus.
+Native to Lake Managua and Lake Nicaragua in Central America, the red devil cichlid (Amphilophus labiatus) is a large fish that reaches 15 inches (over 38 cm) in length when it is full-grown.
+The red devil moniker is shared with another related fish, the Amphilophus citrinellus, but this article will focus on the Amphilophus labiatus.

-Amphilophus labiatus was originally classified in 1964 as Cichlasoma labiatum by Gunther.
+Amphilophus labiatus was originally classified in 1964 as Cichlasoma labiatum by a man by the name of Gunther.

-The differences between Amphilophus labiatus and Amphilophus citrinellus (also known as the Midas Cichlid) are subtle — in fact, some sites refer to them interchangeably.
+The differences between Amphilophus labiatus and Amphilophus citrinellus (also known as the Midas cichlid) are subtle — in fact, some sources refer to them interchangeably.
 These distinctions include:

-- Origin: The Red Devil is limited to the Nicaraguan lakes: Lago Nicaragua and Lago Managua; the Midas is seen more widely through Central America, from Costa Rica to Nicaragua.
+- Origin: the red devil cichlid is limited to the Nicaraguan lakes: Lago Nicaragua and Lago Managua, while the Midas is seen more widely through Central America, from Costa Rica to Nicaragua.

-Fun Fact: The Red Devil Cichlid is often also confused with the saltwater Garibaldi Damselfish due to their close resemblance, but the Red Devil is pure freshwater.
+Fun fact: the red devil cichlid is often also confused with the saltwater Garibaldi damselfish due to their similar appearance, but the red devil is solely a freshwater species.

-Seldom found in rivers, the Red Devil Cichlid prefers open waters and hangs out among rocks and logs, where it can find a quick hiding place when necessary.
-In the wild, it is at risk of attack by the Bull Shark.
-In your home aquarium, however, the Red Devil is the predator, and all your other fish are at risk of attack by it.
+The red devil cichlid prefers open waters and hangs out among rocks and logs, where it can find a quick hiding place when necessary.
+In the wild, it is at risk of attack by the bull shark.
+In your home aquarium, however, the red devil is the predator, and all your other fish are at risk of attack by it.

 These bottom dwellers dine on other bottom-dwellers like snails, small fish, insect larvae, and worms.
 That’s food.
 But as we said, they’re super aggressive and will go after fish for sport, taking off tails or killing them.